Skip to Content

 How to Calculate ROI

-In order to calculate return on investment (ROI), the net income (or profit) obtained from an investment is divided by the total cost incurred in making that investment.
-The formula for ROI is as follows:
+To calculate return on investment (ROI), the net income (or profit) obtained from an investment is divided by the total cost incurred in making that investment.
+The ROI formula is as follows:

 ROI = (Net Income / Total Cost) x 100